skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/104.png

 4. Now, go ahead and create a member as well.
+You can give it an ID number of 1 as well

 .. image:: Images/34.png

 5. Go ahead and make a guardian as well.
-Remember the guardian ID number you created.
+Give the guardian an ID number of 1 as well

 .. image:: Images/35.png

-6. Now, let’s make a child by **click on Childform** on the left. **Click on optional properties** at the bottom.
-Assign him to the guardian you just created a step ago.
+6. Now, let’s make a child by **clicking on Childform** on the left. **Click on optional properties** at the bottom first.
+Then assign him to the guardian you just created a step ago

 .. image:: Images/86.png